jkeohan/rctr-2-14-22/w20d19/react-and-shopify.md

 ### Styling The Form

-Although we could always opt to use our own CSS to apply the styling there are several additional Shopify Components that we can use to bring us closer to the design.
+Although we could always opt to use our own CSS to apply styling there are several additional Shopify Components that we can use to bring us closer to the original design.
 The ones we will work with now can be found under their corresponding categories:

 - Action:
     - [Button](https://polaris.shopify.com/components/actions/button#navigation)